Close

 Ending Professional Relationships

-In most circumstances, RRTs in community practice are obligated to maintain a professional relationship with a client as long as the client requires services from the RT.
+In most circumstances, RTs in community practice are obligated to maintain a professional relationship with a client as long as the client requires services from the RT.
 However, situations may arise that require the RT to end the professional relationship prior to reaching the normal or expected conclusion of the client’s treatment.
 These situations generally fall into one of two categories where the RRT will no longer able to provide the services:

 9